JPBotelho/go-to-dashboard/README.md

 ## Features

 - Menu items defined in `config.json` (loaded at runtime, no rebuild needed)
-- Items can be **filtered by pod labels** so only relevant dashboards appear
+- Items can be **filtered by arbitrary pod fields** using dot-notation paths and regex patterns (labels, annotations, status, node name, etc.)
+- **Negative filters** supported via `invert` (e.g. "must NOT have annotation X")
-- URLs can have **template variables** that inject pod label values (e.g. Datadog `tpl_var_*` params)
+- URLs can have **template variables** that inject any pod field value (e.g. Datadog `tpl_var_*` params, node names, pod names)
-- Preview pane shows the item description, resolved URL, filtered-by labels, and all pod labels (color-coded)
+- Preview pane shows the resolved URL with color-coded template variable segments, pod info, and all labels
+- `--debug` flag adds a menu option to inspect all available pod spec paths
 - Cross-platform URL opening (WSL, Linux, macOS, Windows)

 ## Build